h5py/h5py/docs/source/guide/hl.rst

     .. note::
         Only datasets stored in "chunked" format can be resized.
 This format is automatically selected when any of the advanced storage options is used, or a *maxshape* tuple is provided.
-You can also force it to be used by specifying ``chunks=True`` at creation time.
+By default an appropriate chunk size is selected based on the shape and type of the dataset; you can also manually specify a chunk shape via the ``chunks`` keyword.

 .. _slicing_access: